-We’re very excited to announce that the Asia Art Archive in America Reading Room, which has been closed since March 13 in an effort to contain the spread of COVID-19 in NYC, will be reopening to the public starting Tuesday, September 8th, 2020!
+Asia Art Archive in America reopened its Reading Room to the public starting Tuesday, September 8th, 2020.
+The Reading Room had been closed since March 13 in an effort to contain the spread of COVID-19 in NYC.

-The Reading Room collection will be accessible to one researcher at a time by appointment only for either the full day (10am-6pm) or half day, depending on availability.
-All precautions will be taken to clean and sanitize the room between visitors and all users will be required to wear a face mask for the duration of their visit.
-Additional safety measures will also be in place.
-For more details or to make an appointment, please email us at firstname.lastname@example.org.
+The Reading Room collection is now accessible to one researcher at a time by appointment only for either the full day (10am-6pm) or half day, depending on availability.
+All precautions were being taken to clean and sanitize the room between visitors and all users are required to wear a face mask for the duration of their visit.
+Additional safety measures would also be in place.
+For more details or to make an appointment, please email us at email@example.com.

 In order to help new and returning users make the most of the materials available onsite at our reopened Reading Room, the AAA in A team hosted a webinar on September 15 on how to use Asia Art Archive’s digital collection for academic and creative projects.